litespeedtech/openlitespeed/README.md

 Fork Specific changes
 --------
-- Cache directory
-It is now possible to change the directory that cache data is saved.
+- It is now possible to change the directory that is used for cache data.
 This is done by using the module setting *storagePath* in the module parameters list.
 This only works on server level, any settings on virtual host level will be ignored.

 Note: There is a possible bug with the cache module in the upstream.
 See more [here](https://groups.google.com/forum/#!topic/openlitespeed-development/8hCiIDd-0Ek).